Ways for Coping with Depression

 Stay Involved With People Like Your Family and Friends

 When you are dealing with depression, you may lose interest in spending time with your family and friends.
 You might decline invitations to social gatherings and stay home by yourself instead.

 However, isolating yourself from everyone else can make your depression worse.
 You will be alone with your thoughts and may start to feel more hopeless and sad.
-It might be tough at first, but make an effort to socialize with your family and friends.
+It might be tough at first, but make an effort to socialize with your family and friends for peer support.
 Whether it is going to a concert or meeting for a cup of coffee, spending time with people you care about can lift your spirits.

 Exercise can do more than just keep you in good physical shape; it can also make your body release endorphins.
 These chemicals can help you have a more positive outlook on life and ease your depression.
 Aim to exercise at least three times a week for 20 to 30 minutes.